hl-xue/robust-sc/apps/convert_format/README.md

 - the current matrix (e.g., `counts.log_norm`) is binded to `.X`;
 - the precedent matrix (e.g., `counts`) is binded to `.raw.X`.

-The precedent matrix is determined by the deliminator `.`, see [PegasusIO GitHub Page](https://github.com/lilab-bcb/pegasusio/blob/master/pegasusio/unimodal_data.py) line 597-637.
+The precedent matrix is determined by the delimiter `.`, see [PegasusIO GitHub Page](https://github.com/lilab-bcb/pegasusio/blob/master/pegasusio/unimodal_data.py) line 597-637.